dogeared/dogeared.github.io/_posts/2019-07-12-road-warrior-kit.md

 ### Hotels are Mad Dry

 I rarely get sick.
 But, I've been getting sicker more often as I amp up my travel schedule.
-Being trapped in a metal test tube with everyone elses germs and then going to a dusty, dry hotel - well, it's enough to turn anyone into a germophobe.
+Being trapped in a metal test tube with everyone else's germs and then going to a dusty, dry hotel - well, it's enough to turn anyone into a germophobe.

 I found this great little [travel humidifier](https://www.amazon.com/dp/B07NSPG2SZ?tag=kit-gl-20) that Feng Shui's up the hotel room a bit.
 It may be psychosomatic, but I don't get dry throat or cough when I use it on the road.